Water-Framework/water-site/content/component-lifecycle.md

 **Activation Method Characteristics:**
 - **Automatic Execution**: Called automatically when component is activated
-- **Parameter Injection**: Can receive parameters from configuration
+- **Component Parameters**: Can receive other components as parameters (not primitive types)
 - **Multiple Methods**: Component can have multiple activation methods
 - **Exception Handling**: Framework handles activation exceptions gracefully
+- **Framework Context Parameters**: Parameters are searched inside the framework context as components
+- **Injection Timing**: Note that `@Inject` happens after activation, so injected fields will be null inside activation methods

 ### @OnDeactivate Annotation